-It is the year 2020 and the new decade is continuously embarking and embracing remote work trends and options in a manner, never seen before.
+It is the 21st century, and businesses are continuously embarking and embracing remote work trends and options in a manner, never seen before.
 This year is already building the base for the future of remote work.

 Of course, the spread of Novel CoronaVirus is also pushing enterprises to explore and capitalize on remote and offshore working models.

 Think of it this way: rather than commuting to your work destination each day and operating from a designated desk, remote employees can perpetuate their projects and transcend their goals wherever they like.

 People have the pliability to design their days so that their work and private lives can be experienced to their fullest potential and coexist peacefully.

 Many across the globe have started understanding and making the most of remote work trends which was not the case before.
 However, until today, the entire thought of working from home can sound skeptical to many employers.

 The question that pops up here is whether this skepticism is required?
 Or are you overthinking?
 Whether you are convinced or not, one thing is for sure, remote work is here to stay!
 Gradually, as time passes, this model is being adopted by more and more companies across continents.

 Tools adding substantial support to the remote work trends and models include high-speed telecom technologies like video chats and direct messages.
 Also, today, to hire remote workers is no more a complicated task.

 Today, I am going to list out 30 stats that you need to gulp down your throat as remote work continues to become voguish in the coming times.

 The questions I intend to address with these stats include: